You are leaving the Nuveen website.

 You are leaving the Nuveen website and going to the website of the MI 529 Advisor Plan, distributed by Nuveen Securities, LLC.

-- A look ahead: It’s early, but most of our predictions are trending in the right direction.
+- A look ahead: At the halfway point of the year, most of our predictions are trending in the right direction.

-- Key themes for investors: Investing is likely to be challenging from here.
-Security selection will remain critical.
+- Key themes for investors: Volatility is likely to remain high relative to last year and security selection will remain critical.

-Our overall theme for the year is that we expect 2018 to be “less perfect” than last year, as we see continued decent economic growth and corporate earnings, as well as low but rising inflation and yields.
-We also anticipate more market volatility and less of a tailwind from the political backdrop.
-It’s early, but so far 2018 is generally shaping up as we expected.
+Our overall theme for the year has been that we expect 2018 to be “less perfect” than 2017.
+We see continued decent economic growth and corporate earnings, as well as low but rising inflation and yields.
+At the halfway point of 2018, the year is mostly shaping up as we expected.

 Ten predictions for 2018